 3. The Department of Veteran Affairs is Dealt a Severe Blow

-A national database concerning veterans, current military members, and their family members was stored on an analyst’s computer in Maryland.
+A national database of veterans, current military members, and their family members was on an analyst’s computer in Maryland.
 An unidentified intruder stole the computer and released information for over 26 million individuals.
 Social security numbers and birthdates provided the perfect recipe for anyone who wanted to try their hand at identity theft, providing them with a financial ticket to credit and funds belonging to those who served our country, a major disgrace in itself.
-While the computer was returned by an anonymous source, the total losses from this security snafu mounted to a figure as high as $500 million.
+While the computer was returned by an anonymous source, the total losses from this security snafu was close to $500 million.

 4. CardSystems Solutions Proved they Didn’t Have all of the Answers